superjamie/superjamie.github.io/_posts/2023-02-11-hp-t530-thin-client-linux.md

 This is a better option than a Raspberry Pi 4 if you're looking for a movie/TV box for Kodi, or something to run emulators on like RetroArch or Lakka or the PC install of RetroPie, or just use with a wireless keyboard and mouse from the couch.
 It's also still cheaper than even a 5th Gen Celeron Intel NUC goes for these days.

+It also supports virtualization CPU extensions, so there's no reason you couldn't run VMs or even a small fleet of container hosts on it, maybe useful for Kubernetes or OpenShift learning.

 Overall, I'm very happy with this.

 Here's a YouTube video showing the unit and the easy access to the internal components: